dyka3773/obsidian-notes/Tech notes/Databases/Relational Databases/Keys/Keys.md

 System performance is optimized for PKs.
 Additional technology may be applied to ensure a unique ID across the world, a [[UUID|globally unique identifier]], when there are broader system requirements.

-The primary keys within a database are used to define the relationships among the tables.
+The primary keys within a [[Databases|database]] are used to define the relationships among the tables.
 When a [[Primary Key|PK]] migrates to another table, it becomes a [[Foreign Key]] (FK) in the other table.